-- 1. Put on the appropriate personal protective equipment (PPE) before attempting to clean the spill. - 2.
-Place the appropriate absorbent material around the spill to prevent the spill from spreading.
+- 1. Put on the appropriate personal protective equipment (PPE) before attempting to clean the spill. - Place the appropriate absorbent material around the spill to prevent the spill from spreading.
 In most cases, general purpose inert spill absorbents (DRIZORB (listed above), vermiculite, cat litter, or spill pillows) are sufficient.
 Do not allow spills to enter a drain. - i.
 Strong Acids: Most strong acids may be absorbed and then neutralized with aqueous solutions of sodium bicarbonate, calcium hydroxide (slaked lime), or sodium carbonate (soda ash).
 (Note: DO NOT attempt to absorb hydrofluoric acid (HF).
-Skip this step and neutralize immediately only if you are familiar with proper neutralization procedures for HF: otherwise, call the UC Davis Fire Department at 9-1-1) - ii.
-Caustic Solutions and Flammable Liquids: Caustic solutions and flammable liquids may be absorbed with an inert absorbent such as vermiculite, cat litter, or spill pillow.
+Skip this step and neutralize immediately only if you are familiar with proper neutralization procedures for HF: otherwise, call the UC Davis Fire Department at 9-1-1)

-- iii.
+- ii.
+Corrosive Solutions and Flammable Liquids: Corrosive solutions and flammable liquids may be absorbed with an inert absorbent such as vermiculite, cat litter, or spill pillow. - iii.
 Cryogenic Liquid: DO NOT attempt to blot cryogenic liquid spills with unprotected hands.
 Evacuate the space and allow the liquid to evaporate.
-If the cryogenic fluid evaporates to a flammable, toxic or asphyxiating gas, turn off all ignition sources, secure the room, evacuate, and call 9-1-1. - iv.
+If the volume of the cryogenic spill has the potential to evaporate to a flammable, toxic, or asphyxiating gas, turn off all ignition sources, evacuate, secure the room, and call 9-1-1. - iv.
 Formaldehyde: Formaldehyde spills may be absorbed with an inert absorbent (DRIZORB (listed above), vermiculite, cat litter, or spill pillow). - v.
 Mercury: For mercury spills, see SafetyNet #16, "Guidelines for Mercury Spill Control", for more information. - 3.
 Cover the spill with the absorbent, starting from the outer edges and working towards the center until the spill is completed covered.
 Allow the absorbent to soak up the spill. - 4.
 Use a broom and dust pan to collect the absorbed spill material.
 If any broken glass is present, use tongs or broom and dust pan to collect.
-Dispose of broken glassware in the sharps container. - 5.
+Collect the broken glass in a hard sided container with a lid and then submit for hazardous waste pickup. - 5.
 Place absorbed spill material in double plastic bags or plastic containers with secure lids and dispose of as hazardous waste.
 See SafetyNet #8, "Guidelines for Disposal of Chemical Waste" for more information.
 If the absorbent has been used for a flammable or volatile compound, it must be stored in a well-ventilated area away from sources of ignition while awaiting pickup.
 A fume hood is a good temporary storage area. - 6.
 Decontaminate the spill area with the appropriate neutralizer or solution.